Halva

 • Tahini: Use a runny tahini, which will be easier to mix with the rest of the ingredients.

 • Rose water: Like you might expect, this is very floral-tasting!
-While I think it’s worth seeking out, if you can’t find it, you could try substituting almond or vanilla extract.
+While I think it’s worth buying it, if you can’t find it, you could try substituting almond or vanilla extract.

 • Pistachios: You can buy pre-shelled pistachios, but make sure they’re unsalted.
 Salted pistachio might make the halva too salty!